ShinNgao12/Analysis-Comedy-channels-in-youtube-/README.md

 2. Tags:
     - Although we see values in Tags columns is similar array, it actually string.
 So I convert raw string (step by step) to array :((
     - After that, we calculate the number of tags and save in `tagCount` column
+3. Catogries of video:
+    - Using `category.csv` and merge 2 DataFrame on `CategoryId`
-3. People get involved in video:
+4. People get involved in video:
     - I using Descriptions and Titles to find artists who take part in this video.
     - It is so difficult to identify all of artists.
 I use `pyvi` package which is NLP package supporting for `Vietnamese`.